OWASP/www-chapter-rajiv-gandhi-institute-of-petroleum-technology/index.md

 ## Welcome
-Welcome to the homepage of the OWASP Student Chapter of Rajiv Gandhi Institute of Petroleum Technology which was founded on 6 April 2022.
+Welcome to the homepage of the OWASP Student Chapter of Rajiv Gandhi Institute of Petroleum Technology (RGIPT), Jais which was founded on 6 April 2022.

 ## Participation
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.